openwfm/wrf-sfire-docs/docs/updates.md

 Maintenance,no disruption to operations anticipated.

+### 2024/03/18

+Changes to the Thermal Design Profile (TDP) on all Alderaan CPUs are in progress.
+This should result in less frequent automatic switching of the CPUs to a slower powersave mode when they overheat.
+This TDP change was already done in Alderaan nodes c01 c05 c11 c31 c32.
+All remaing Alderaan nodes are now drained or draing, including the GPU nodes,and no new jobs can start on them.
+Those nodes which become idle by Monday 3/18 10am will be rebooted and have their TDP reset.
+No jobs will be cancelled.

 ### 2024/03/13

 16 nodes are currently draining.
 When jobs on them end, no new jobs will start.